-At the end of the film, John Truitt, referring to the fairgrounds, says "I liked it better when it was a swamp, and it was just the two of us."
+At the end of the film, John Truett, referring to the fairgrounds, says "I liked it better when it was a swamp, and it was just the two of us."
 This refers to a deleted scene, that took place after the trolley scene, when John and Esther visit the fairgrounds then under construction.
 This scene was set to the Rodgers and Hammerstein song "Boys And Girls Like You And Me" that was dropped from the final print.

-After principle photography was completed, Vincent Minnelli and Judy Garland visited NYC during the production process period of the film.
+After principle photography was completed, Vincente Minnelli and Judy Garland visited NYC during the production process period of the film.
 Staying at the Plaza Hotel, Vincent and Judy attended the S.M.
 Berman (author) Broadway comedy, in three acts, "The Pirate".
 Minnelli's "Meet Me in St. Louis" art director, Lemuel Ayers, recommended the play for Minnelli's future project.
 "The Pirate", produced by The Theatre Guild, (177 performances) featuring Alfred Lunt and Lynn Fontanne, with a cast of 38.
 The play's Scenic Designer was Lemuel Ayers.
 The play's costume designs were by Miles White, with the costumes executed by Madam Barbara Karinska.
 Directed and staged by Alfred Lunt, the comedy was performed at the Martin Beck Theatre.
 Enamored with the comedy, Minnelli called the studio asking MGM to purchase "The Pirate" filming property rights for him, as a follow up project after "Meet Me in St. Louis" was completed.
 After investigating, the MGM production office responded "we already own it!"
-Minnelli and Garland repeatedly attended the play's performances during their NYC stay; with Minnelli inscribing sketches and notes of the sets, costumes, and production details.
+Minnelli and Garland repeatedly attended the play's performances during their NYC stay, with Minnelli inscribing sketches and notes of the sets, costumes, and production details.